symbol/symbol-docs/source/concepts/account.rst

 Account
 #######

 An account is a :ref:`key pair <keypair>` (private and public key) associated with a mutable state stored on the blockchain.
 In other words, you have a **deposit box**, which only you can modify with your private key.

 Think of an account as **container for assets**.
 It can be used to hold XEM or other mosaics, whether they are tokens or specialized assets.

-Moreover, Catapult accounts can also represent **non-fungible assets** that must be unique and updatable: a package to be shipped, a house deed or a document to be notarized.
+Moreover, |codename| accounts can also represent **non-fungible assets** that must be unique and updatable: a package to be shipped, a house deed or a document to be notarized.

 **********
 Properties